ogradyc01/GoldenCheetah/ChartTypes_Rides.md

 ![Performance - Select Interval] (https://raw.githubusercontent.com/GoldenCheetah/GoldenCheetah/master/doc/wiki/Performance_Select_Interval.gif)

-* Shown single curves - (only in non-stacked mode) - by 'Mouse-Over' on a Y-Axis label for a curve, only this particular curve is shown on the chart
+* **Show single curves** - (only in non-stacked mode) - by 'Mouse-Over' on a Y-Axis label for a curve, only this particular curve is shown on the chart

 `Mouse-Over`

 ![Performance - Show single curve] (https://raw.githubusercontent.com/GoldenCheetah/GoldenCheetah/master/doc/wiki/Performance_Isolate_Series.gif)

+* **Zoom into curves** - (only in non-stacked mode) - allows to select rectangle plot areas to zoom in - zooming can be done multiple times

+`Shift + Left Mouse Button` - to select an area and zoom in when releasing `Right Mouse Button` - to zoom out 1 level
+`Crtl + Right Mouse Button` - to zoom out to full view

+![Performance - Show single curve] (https://raw.githubusercontent.com/GoldenCheetah/GoldenCheetah/master/doc/wiki/Performance_ZoomInOut.gif)

 ## Critical Mean Maximals